wkencel/SVGChart-ContextAPI-Typescript/README.md

 # BasicChart-Typescript-ContextAPI
-A basic create-react-app template that I modeled a sample chart with dummy data to show how simple charts interact with typescript and context API.
+A basic example modeled with dummy data to show how svg charts can be used with context API and Typescript.

 To run, just use npm install and npm run start